jhanstra/dotfiles/README.md

 To run, cd into your dotfile directory and type `scripts/install-personal`.

-##### vscode-symlink.sh
+##### link.sh
-Symlinks your VSCode settings to this repo so you can edit VSCode settings here.
+Symlinks your VSCode and Karabiner settings to this repo so you can edit them here.

 ##### dot
 Installs some dependencies, sets sane macOS defaults, and so on.
 Tweak this script, and run dot from time to time to keep your environment fresh and up-to-date.
 You can find this script in bin/.